• Skip to primary navigation

 The toe cages on the pedals of Yosuda YB001R.

-The YB001R measures 45 inches tall, 40 inches long, and 22 inches wide, making it between 5 and 13 inches shorter and 4 and 20 inches smaller in length than many popular exercise bikes.
-Attached transport wheels will also make moving this 68-pound bike much easier.
-Footprint and portability scored a 4 out of 5.
+The YB001R measures 49 inches tall, 45 inches long, and 22 inches wide, making it between 5 and 13 inches shorter and 4 and 20 inches smaller in length than many popular exercise bikes.
+Attached transport wheels can also help with portability, which we score at 4 out of 5.
+Other lightweight exercise bikes (with more stable and secure frames) include the Schwinn IC4 and Marcy Foldable Upright Exercise Bike.

-This bike comes with a 35-pound heavy-duty flywheel, a maximum weight capacity of 300 pounds, and a simple LCD display with a flimsy media shelf that can fit a phone or tablet.
-Our tester noted, “The LCD display keeps moving when I’m riding, and when I start pushing my speed, I feel like it’s going to fall off!”
+This Yosuda bike comes with a 35-pound heavy-duty flywheel, a maximum weight capacity of 330 pounds, and a simple LCD display with a flimsy media shelf that can fit a phone or tablet.
+Our tester states, “The LCD display keeps moving when I’m riding, and when I start pushing my speed, I feel like it’s going to fall off!”

-There are trade-offs when looking for budget options, and often those tradeoffs come in the form of a weaker frame and value.
-However, if you’re looking for an effective, affordable machine that you don’t plan on using every day, the Yosuda is a good place to start.
+As you can see, there are trade-offs when looking for budget options.
+However, if you’re looking for an effective, affordable machine that you don’t plan on using every day, the Yosuda YB001R can be a good place to start.

 Best Exercise Bike for a Heavy Person: Echelon Connect EX-8s